rohitkjohnedu/my_yade/README.rst

 **Implementation status**

-- cmake and yade compilation ok with default cmake options
+- cmake and yade compilation ok with python3
+- yade launch ok with python3, generating/launching triax ok

 **Known bugs/todos**

 - update CMakeLists.txt to make python3 and python2 optional (and one of them at least is necessary)
-- pygts may not compile
+- (FIXED by Vaclav) pygts may not compile
 - python3-bibtex package doesn't exist, and underlying _bibtex python module will not be found.
 As a result, the doc will not compile.
 We may use another python bibtex parser or use sphinxcontrib-bibtex: https://sphinxcontrib-bibtex.readthedocs.io/en/latest/usage.html
+- fix checks/tests